slatedocs/slate/source/includes/openings.md

 Parameter | Description
 --------- | -----------
-id | ID of the opening to retrieve
+id | ID of the opening